magiblot/tvision/README.md

 | Color | A 4-bit number. | `struct TColorDesired`. |
 | Attribute Pair | `ushort`.
 An attribute in each byte. | `struct TAttrPair`. |

-One of this project's key principles is that the API should be used in the same way both in Borland C++ and modern platforms, that is, without the need for `#ifdef`s.
+One of this project's key principles is that the API should be used in the same way both in Borland C++ and modern platforms, that is to say, without the need for `#ifdef`s.
 Another principle is that legacy code should compile out-of-the-box, and adapting it to the new features should increase complexity as little as possible.

 Backward-compatibility is accomplished in the following way: